Skip to content

 extends fun computeDataSize(self: Slice, maxCells: Int): DataSize;

-Similar to Cell.computeDataSize(), but doesn’t take into account the cell that contains the Slice itself.
-However, accounts for its bits and refs.
+Similar to Cell.computeDataSize(), but does not take into account the cell that contains the Slice itself.
+However, it accounts for its bits and refs.

 The results are packed into a DataSize Struct consisting of: